 Some view ‘Coworking’ as trendy – and don’t know what it means.

-‘Coworking space’ is NOT a new name for a desk rental facility or managed office.
+‘Coworking space’ is NOT a new name for a business centre or managed office.
 Large, international commercial property corporations can call a lounge in a serviced office or business centre a ‘coworking space’.
 They can call a few hot-desks in that room they’ve been having trouble leasing a ‘coworking space’.
 They can use ‘coworking’ and ‘co-working’ as keywords on their websites.
 They have plenty of money to spend on SEO and Google Adwords, so they’ll come up high on search results, but all it does is confuse the uninformed.

 Even if these corporate spaces meet the dictionary definition of coworking — and they seldom do — they almost never support vibrant, creative communities of independent workers.
 Whether they’re cheap, ugly and poorly designed or expensive and over-the-top trendy, there’s one thing they almost always have in common: they’re laser-focused on renting out space, whether it’s by the day or on a six-month contract.
 They seldom pay lip-service to the principles of the coworking movement, and they almost never succeed in putting them into practice.